LeeTuah/Effortless-Menus/README.md

 4. The keybinds for the menu are stored in a string variable called `Keybinds`.
 The 0th index is the up key, 1st index is the down key, and the 2nd index is the select key.
 5. The `printMenu()` and `gen_element()` functions are private as their only role is to make the menu printing easier.
 6. You need to have the `conio.h` header in your project/compiler.
 Refer to [this link](https://raw.githubusercontent.com/ramadhinolfski/cpackets/master/conio.h) for the header file.
+7. All functions which will be added as fields have to be `void` functions with `no arguments`.

 ## Reference